 1. Proof The Dough For Longer

 Kneading dough causes flour and water to build up a stretchy network called gluten.
 You then proof the dough to allow yeast to do its work, but this also allows this gluten network to relax.
 Gluten needs rest as it degrades over time to become more stretchy and workable.
+Follow my pizza dough recipe which has all the instructions to produce perfect dough time after time.

 A lot of pizza recipes online are for convenience, and will give you a recipe to mix and proof your dough in a couple of hours.
 They will often have a large amount of yeast and sugar to kick start the dough.
 But in reality, these recipes will never produce the best results as they don’t allow the dough long enough to rest.